xieweiAlex/English_Learning/words/2022/words-June.md

-Plant **nurseries** in the U.S. saw sales jump 10%-15% in 2020, according to a Garden Center survey.
-Rapeseed oil.

-Investors are strapping on their seatbelts as they prepare for some wild trading in the week ahead.

-Would it to kill you to give me an **attaboy**.
-Something would always **set him off**.
-Look at you, a **dead ringer** for your father.

- Life's short.
-Let's **lean on** friends!
-It’s also made with a **percale weave**, which means it’s super lightweight and crisp. -
-If the gas is below 1/4 tank, use the gas card in the visor to fill up, or you'll be charged a $30 fee. -

-They fell **prostrate** in worship. -
-You won't let ambition **cloud** your judgement.

-Go cut off an hour or two at each end of your eating period and before you know it, it's down to 8 hours, 6 hours, 4 hours, then it's a **cinch** to go down one meal a day. -
-If Charles was the father, he would never have **shirked** his responsibilities.
-The police **subjected** him to an **inquisition** that lasted two hours.

-Most store-bought dressings are **brimming** with added sugar, preservatives, and artificial flavorings that can diminish the potential health benefits of your salad.
-It's fascinating.
-How can someone as **enlightened** as Sheldon come from someone like you?

-It would be like **weaning off** drug.

-He was a **devout** Christian. -
-She **shrieked** **in fright**. -
-A perfect **retort**.

-Although you've probably heard that breakfast is the most important meal of the day, being **attuned** to your hunger **cues** can be more beneficial to your health than forcing yourself to eat when you’re not hungry.

 ## Week 4

 Every time you roll over, adjust your covers, **shoo** the dog off the bed, or fluff your pillow, you’re sending fresh clouds of **allergens** into your airways.